-The reactive tracer algorithm is implemented as a CAMx "Probing Tool" and thus shares model data structures with other Probing Tools such as the Ozone/Particulate Source Apportionment Technology (OSAT/PSAT) and the Decoupled Direct Method (DDM/HDDM).
+The reactive tracer algorithm is implemented as a CAMx "Probing Tool" and thus shares model data structures with other Probing Tools such as the SA, DDM and PA.
 This streamlines the CAMx code, improves efficiency, and maximizes consistency with the core model since it allows reactive tracer calculations for emissions, transport, and deposition to use the existing CAMx algorithms.
 However, this means that reactive tracers cannot be used simultaneously with other Probing Tools.

 The reactive tracer implementation employs two approaches to define tracer chemistry.
-The original approach, referred to as RTRAC, allows tracers to decay and form multiple generations of daughter products through photolysis and user-specified thermal reactions with ozone and radicals (OH, NO3) that are extracted from the core gas-phase chemistry (CB05, CB6, or SAPRC99).
-The newer approach, referred to as the RTRAC Chemical Mechanism Compiler (RTCMC), allows the user to externally define a full chemistry mechanism with no limits on complexity (within available computer resources).
+The original approach, referred to as RTRAC, allows tracers to decay and form multiple generations of daughter products through photolysis and user-specified thermal reactions with ozone and radicals (OH, NO3) that are extracted from the core model's gas-phase chemistry (CB or SAPRC).
+A second approach, referred to as the RTRAC Chemical Mechanism Compiler (RTCMC), allows the user to externally define a full chemistry mechanism with no limits on complexity (within available computer resources).
 RTCMC can also access any gas-phase concentrations from the core gas-phase mechanism as well.
 Neither option allows chemistry for particulate tracers.

-11.1 Description of RTRAC
+10.1 Description of RTRAC

 Reactive tracers are defined for each CAMx run by providing an RTRAC chemistry parameters file similar to that used for the core model.
-The examples in Figure 11-1 and 11-2 illustrate an RTRAC air toxics application using the older CB4 and SAPRC99 chemical mechanisms, respectively (ENVIRON, 2002; Morris et al., 2003).
+The example in Figure 10-1 illustrates an example RTRAC air toxics application (ENVIRON, 2002; Morris et al., 2003).
 The number and names of the tracers are arbitrary; i.e. information on the tracer species' chemical identities, structure, reaction pathways, and kinetics are kept separate from the core model.
-Consistent with the chemistry parameters files used for CB4 and SAPRC99, the physical characteristics for each reactive tracer must be specified for deposition calculations, and their reaction pathways and rates must be defined.
+Consistent with the chemistry parameters files used for the core model's photochemistry, the physical characteristics for each reactive tracer must be specified for deposition calculations, and their reaction pathways and rates must be defined.